 Keeping good records of income and expenses will be hugely helpful at tax time.
 You may need help preparing your taxes for Airbnb, especially if you do make enough to pay your mortgage!

 So, can you pay your mortgage with Airbnb?
 It’s totally possible!
-I’ve been amazed at how quickly and consistently our room has booked.
-We’re set to make over $500 within six weeks of listing our spare room.
-Whether or not Airbnb pays our mortgage, it’s set to become a big portion of our monthly income… and that’s well worth a few granola bars to me.
+I’ve been amazed at how quickly and consistently our room has been booked.
+Were set to make over $500 within six weeks of listing our spare room.
+Whether or not Airbnb pays our mortgage, it’s set to become a big portion of our monthly income and that’s well worth a few granola bars to me.